The Magic of Mixture of Experts: More Power, Lower Costs

 And yet, the compute footprint per query stays small.

-Experts can be trained, replaced, or fine-tuned individually—no need to retrain the whole model.
+• Experts can be trained, exchanged, or supplemented separately—without retraining the entire model.

-Fewer active parameters = less GPU time = lower power consumption.
+• Fewer active parameters = less GPU time = lower energy consumption.

 CriteriaTraditional ModelMixture of Experts